 Take a Break in Zrinjevac Park

 Another park worth mentioning is Zrinjevac Park – just between the main square and the main railway station.
-It’s one of the loveliest hangout spots in Zagreb.
-The green park is filled with trees, flowers, fountains and is framed by beautiful old buildings.
-It’s the perfect place to relax in the middle of the bustle.
+It's one of the loveliest hangout spots in Zagreb.
+The green park is filled with trees, flowers, and fountains and is framed by beautiful old buildings.
+It's the perfect place to relax in the middle of the bustle.